COMPASS: Benchmarking Constrained Optimization in LLM Agents: Experiment Results

 \subsection{Main Results}

-We evaluate \textit{COMPASS} on a range of frontier closed-source models, including both reasoning-enabled and standard versions of GPT \cite{openai2023gpt4, openai2025gpt5}, Claude \cite{anthropic_claude_2025}, and Gemini\citep{Comanici2025Gemini}, as well as the frontier open-source model Qwen3~\cite{yang2025qwen3technicalreport}.
-All models support native tool calling, and we pass the tool schema directly to the model interface.
-To standardize outputs, agents are required to return a JSON object listing all ``package\_ids", which uniquely identifies a booking configuration, in the required fields (``flights"/``hotel"/``permit"), or leave them empty if not applicable.
-We evaluate each agent on the final itinerary it produces.
-Fig.~\ref{fig:main_result} reports aggregate performance.
-App.~\ref{appdx:experiment_details} provides inference details for each model, App.~\ref{appdx:result_table} reports a detailed breakdown table of model performances, and App.~\ref{appdx:benchmark_stability} confirms benchmark stability with small error bars across repeated runs.\looseness=-1
+We evaluate \textit{COMPASS} on a range of frontier closed-source models, including both reasoning-enabled and standard versions of GPT \citep{openai2025gpt5}, Claude \citep{anthropic_claude_2025}, and Gemini \citep{Comanici2025Gemini}, as well as the frontier open-source model Qwen3~\cite{yang2025qwen3technicalreport}.
+All these models support native tool calling so we pass the tool schema directly to the system prompt.
+We also evaluate coding agents by allowing models to execute python scripts that can directly call our tools.
+For every task, we extract the \textit{final} itinerary it provides to the user for evaluation.

-We find a significant \textbf{gap between constrained-preference satisfaction and preference optimization}.
-All models achieve high acceptable rates, showing they can interpret constraints and return feasible solutions.
-However, their 5\% and 10\% optimality rates are substantially lower, revealing that agents often settle for feasible but suboptimal solutions even when objectives are simple and explicitly stated.
-Reasoning models outperform non-reasoning counterparts, and open-source Qwen3-32B (reasoning enabled) reaches close to 20\% optimality rate—comparable to some closed-source systems such as GPT-4o.
-This suggests that strong agentic capabilities are emerging in open-source models.
-Nonetheless, GPT-5 shows \textbf{superior performance across both dimensions}, outperforming all other models.\looseness=-1
+\paragraph{The Feasible-Optimal Gap.} Our central finding is a significant gap between satisfying constraints and optimizing utility objectives.
+As shown in Fig.~\ref{fig:main_result}, all models achieve high feasibility rates (70--90\% for closed-source models), demonstrating they can understand hard constraints.
+However, their optimality rates are substantially lower (20--50\% for closed-source models), indicating that CO still poses a substantial challenge for current systems.
+Importantly, in \textit{COMPASS}, users explicitly request optimization (e.g., ``find the cheapest option" or ``maximize amenities").
+Even with clear task success criteria defined in the conversation, agents still settle for merely acceptable solutions rather than truly optimizing for the objective.
+When we equip models with coding ability (i.e., coding agents), we observe that models can significantly close the gap.
+For example, Claude-Sonnet-4.6's OR-10\% rates increased from 57\% to 66\% when given code execution tools.
+This suggests that code provides a viable pathway for structured and systematic search.

+Nevertheless, writing code does not make the problem trivial.
+Agents must still first exploring tools available and understanding the semantics of data returned by tool.
+Only after that, it can write code to systematically use tools to explore the database.
+In \textit{COMPASS}, tool returns are already clean and structured; in real-world deployments (e.g., web browsing tools), outputs are far noisier and more heterogeneous, making code-based reasoning considerably harder.